lacework/terraform-provider-lacework/website/docs/r/alert_channel_qradar.html.markdown

 # lacework\_alert\_channel\_qradar

-You can configure an alert channel to receive Lacework alert notifications in IBM QRadar.
+You can configure an alert channel to send Lacework alert notifications to IBM QRadar.

 To find more information about the IBM QRadar alert channel integration, see the [Lacework support documentation](https://support.lacework.com/hc/en-us/articles/360056898693-IBM-QRadar).